MMaartenvanWilligen/seleniumGridTest/README.md

 (Not yet implemented)

 #### browser drivers
-Selenium grid 3 doesn’t include browser drivers anymore, so we have to install them remotely.
+Selenium grid 3 doesn't include browser drivers anymore, so we have to install them remotely.
 The project includes a firefox driver installation file called installGeckodriver.sh .
 The sh file download and moves the driver into the /usr/local/bin/ directory on your virtual machine.

 ``` command
 $ sudo sh installGeckodriver.sh